jyc119/Login-System/README.md

 ## Database

-Sqlite3 is the database used to store information about the different usernames and passwords.
+SQlite is the database used to store information about the different usernames and passwords.
 The following table shows the different login details in the database when the user starts the server.

 | Username | Password |  Token  |
 | -------- | -------  | ------- |